xXleowXx/gitlab-charts/doc/backup-restore/index.md

 ## Restoring a GitLab installation

+> To obtain a backup tarball of an existing GitLab instance that used other installation methods like an omnibus-gitlab package or GitLab-Omnibus helm chart, follow the instructions [given in documentation](https://docs.gitlab.com/ee/raketasks/backup_restore.html#creating-a-backup-of-the-gitlab-system)

 Backup utility provided by GitLab Helm chart supports restoring a tarball from either of the following two locations

 1. `gitlab-backups` bucket in the object storage service associated to the instance.
 This is the default scenario.